-The Hall of Fame of the School of Business and Economics
+The Hall of Fame of the School of Business, Economics and Society

-The School of Business and Economics in Nuremberg has produced many successful and famous alumni.
+The School of Business, Economics and Society in Nuremberg has produced many successful and famous alumni.
 They laid down the foundation of their later success during their studies in Nuremberg.

 Their careers demonstrate the key role that our graduates have played – and continue to play – in modern business, economics and society.